koaning/bulk/README.md

 ## Usecase

-The interface may help you label very quickly, but the labels themselves may be faily noisy.
+The interface may help you label very quickly, but the labels themselves may be fairly noisy.
 The intended use-case for this tool is to prepare interesting subsets to be used later in [prodi.gy](https://prodi.gy).